The UK School Deregistration Guide & Letter Template

-How to legally remove your child from a mainstream school to start online education, including a free deregistration letter template.
+How to legally remove your child from a mainstream school to start home education or online schooling, including a free deregistration letter template.

-If you have made the decision to transition your child to a premium online school, your first administrative step is to formally remove them from their current physical school.
+If you have made the decision to transition your child to a premium online school or begin home schooling, your first administrative step is to formally remove them from their current physical school.
 You cannot simply stop sending them, as this will result in unauthorised absences and trigger involvement from education welfare officers.

 The Legal Framework: Regulation 8(1)(d)